TirelessClock/personal-website/README.md

 # Glass Quarter Empty

 First Web Development Project built using HTML and CSS (so far...)
-Personal website to update regularly - would contain resume, achievements, projects and anything else I wanna put into it
+(I haven't deployed it yet, so I cannot provide a URL) Personal website to update regularly - would contain resume, achievements, projects and anything else I wanna put into it

 Zoomed out first draft of index page: